Tidemark raises $13 million for cloud-based analytics

 The investment round, which brings Tidemark's total funding to $48 million, was led by Tenaya Capital, with participation by existing investors Greylock Partners, Andreessen Horowitz and Redpoint Ventures.

-The Redwood City, California-based company, whose competitors include Oracle Corp's (ORCL.N) Hyperion and SAP (SAPG.DE), allows businesses to analyze data on a cloud-based basis, using remote computers rather than a customer's own computing infrastructure.
+The Redwood City, California-based company, whose competitors include Oracle Corp's Hyperion and SAP , allows businesses to analyze data on a cloud-based basis, using remote computers rather than a customer's own computing infrastructure.

 Cloud computing generally has more flexible costs and avoids the big upfront fees legacy players traditionally charge.